USFlows/cjd-flows/README.md

 - define latent upper density level sets (UDLs),
 - map these sets through the flow to input-space constraints,
 - verify properties (e.g., robustness/fairness) over likely inputs.

+For verification workflows, the library also provides simplification methods that transform trained flow models into verifier-friendly fully connected or convolutional network forms to maximize compatibility with existing tools.

 This turns flow density estimates into practically usable constraints for symbolic and abstract verification pipelines.